plenoptic-org/plenoptic/docs/tutorials/intro/Metamer.md

 ### Moving between devices

-{class}`Metamer <plenoptic.synthesize.metamer.Metamer>` has a {func}`to <plenoptic.synthesize.metamer.Metamer.to>` method for moving the object between devices or dtypes.
-Call it as you would call any {func}`tensor.to <torch.Tensor.to>` and it will move over the necessary attributes.
+{class}`~plenoptic.synthesize.metamer.Metamer` has a {func}`~plenoptic.synthesize.metamer.Metamer.to` method for moving the object between devices or dtypes.
+Call it as you would call any {meth}`torch.Tensor.to` and it will move over the necessary attributes.

 ### Saving and loading

 Finally, you probably want to save the results of your synthesis.
 As mentioned above, you can save the synthesis animation, and all of the plots return regular `matplotlib` Figures and can be manipulated as expected.
-The synthesized image itself is a tensor and can be detached, converted to a numpy array, and saved (either as an image or array) as you'd expect. {func}`po.to_numpy <plenoptic.tools.data.to_numpy>` is a convenience function we provide for operations like this, which detaches the tensor, sends it to the CPU, and converts it to a numpy array with appropriate dtype.
+The synthesized image itself is a tensor and can be detached, converted to a numpy array, and saved (either as an image or array) as you'd expect. {func}`~plenoptic.tools.data.to_numpy` is a convenience function we provide for operations like this, which detaches the tensor, sends it to the CPU, and converts it to a numpy array with appropriate dtype.
 Note that it doesn't squeeze the tensor, so you may want to do that yourself.

 ```{code-cell} ipython3
 met_image = po.to_numpy(met.metamer).squeeze()